Agastya18/bridge-contract/Readme.md

 # 🔒🔊 Token Bridge

 A 🌐 cross-chain 💳 token bridge enabling seamless 🚪 transfers between the two blockchain networks.
-The project consists of ⚖️ smart contracts on 2 different chain , an 📊 backend. (will soon have frontend)
+The project consists of ⚖️ smart contracts on 2 different chain , an 📊 backend and react frontend.

 ## 🔢 Project Overview